 Familial chylomicronemia syndrome (FCS)

-This genetic form of severe hypertriglyceridemia (sHTG) is caused by mutations in the gene encoding lipoprotein lipase (LPL), or by mutations in genes encoding proteins necessary for LPL function.
+FCS is a genetic form of severe hypertriglyceridemia (sHTG) caused by mutations in the gene encoding lipoprotein lipase (LPL) or by mutations in genes encoding proteins necessary for LPL function.
 This condition manifests in physical complications such as lipemia retinalis, eruptive xanthomas, and an increased risk of potentially life-threatening acute pancreatitis (AP).
 Read about identifying, diagnosing, and managing FCS.1,2

 About FCS

-Familial chylomicronemia syndrome (FCS) is an underdiagnosed genetic form of sHTG3
+Familial chylomicronemia syndrome (FCS) is an underdiagnosed genetic form of severe hypertriglyceridemia (sHTG)3

 Patients with FCS have triglyceride levels that are 10 to 100 times the normal value1,4